-This privacy notice relates to the personal data processed by the Office of Chris Philp, Prospective Parliamentary Candidate for Croydon South, in relation to Caseworker and policy queries.
+This privacy notice relates to the personal data processed by the Office of Chris Philp, Member of Parliament for Croydon South, in relation to Caseworker and policy queries.

 Who is the Data Controller?

-The Data Controller is Chris Philp, Prospective Parliamentary Candidate for Croydon South.
+The Data Controller is Chris Philp, Member of Parliament for Croydon South.

 What does the office do?

-The office discharges the duties and functions of an former Member of Parliament and Prospective Parliamentary Candidate.
+The office discharges the duties and functions of a Member of Parliament.
 As part of this work, we conduct constituency casework and respond to policy queries, for which we must process personal data of our constituents.
-We also manage a non-political mailing list for the purpose of sending Chris’ e-newsletter and information regarding his duties as the former Member and Prospective Candidate.
+We also manage a non-political mailing list for the purpose of sending Chris’ e-newsletter and information regarding his duties as the Member.

 How do we process data?